emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

             negate: bool                # optional; default is false
             # It is invalid to specify both "value" and "valueRegex".
             value: "string"             # optional; default is any non-empty string
-            valueRegex: "regex-string"  # optional; default is any non-empty string
+            valueRegex: "regex"  # optional; default is any non-empty string
           # option 1:
           httpStatusCode: integer     # optional; default is 403 (unless `filters` is set)
           # option 2: